-France suspended aid and military support to the Central African Republic on Tuesday because of what it said was a failure by the government to stop “massive disinformation campaigns” against France that have targeted its officials.
+BANGUI – France has suspended aid and military cooperation in Central African Republic because of what it says is the government’s failure to stop “massive disinformation campaigns” against France that have targeted its officials, the armed forces ministry said.